bou-samra/Histogram-C-version/README.md

 ## Todo
-* Need to use SDL2 to plot a graph of the output
+* Need to use SDL2 to implement internal plotting routine.
-* Logical bugs still exit, this is very much still a work in progress.
+* Logical bugs still exit, and so this is very much still a work in progress.

 ## Author(s)
 Jason Bou-Samra